-According to experts we interviewed for the story, the payment bears the hallmarks of a common ruse in which sham consultants are used to channel millions of dollars to government officials in exchange for contracts or permits.
-While it is impossible, they noted, to tell if the payment funded bribery without using powers available only to government agencies, they said it warranted investigation by law enforcers.
+According to experts we interviewed for the story, the payment bears the hallmarks of a common ruse in which sham consultants are used to funnel millions of dollars to government officials in exchange for contracts or permits.
+While it is impossible, they noted, to tell whether the payment funded bribery without using powers available only to government agencies, they said it warranted an investigation by law enforcement.

-We traveled to Papua on the trail of Kim Nam Ku, the man Korindo says received the consultancy payment in exchange for his shares in the company, and mapped out his career through interviews with former colleagues.
-Today, Korindo controls more land in Papua than any other conglomerate, and has assumed many of the functions of the state in one of Indonesia’s most neglected and militarized areas.
+We travelled to Papua on the trail of Kim Nam Ku, the man Korindo says received the consultancy fee in exchange for his shares in the company, and mapped out his career through interviews with former colleagues.
+Today, Korindo controls more land in Papua than any other conglomerate, and has assumed many of the functions of the state in one of Indonesia's most neglected and militarised areas.

 Korindo denies paying bribes and says its plantations have benefited the Papuan people.